Iron/lead transporter: Function

 A group translocation reaction in which Fe2+ is simultaneously oxidized and transported to Fe3+ has been suggested but not demonstrated.
 Alternatively, Fe2+ may be oxidized by Fet3p to Fe3+ which may be passed from the Fet3p active site directly to the binding site for Fe3+ in Ftr1.
 Still another possibility is that Fet3p functions only indirectly in transport by allowing membrane insertion, localization or stability of Ftr1p due to the formation of a complex between these two proteins.
 Regardless of these possibilities, it is not known if a channel or carrier mechanism operates.
 The nature of the energy coupling process for transport is not established.

-A dipartite iron uptake system, FetM (646 aas; 8 TMSs in a 1 + 7 arrangement)/FetP (a periplasmic protein that enhances iron uptake by FetM) (TC# 2.A.108.2.10) has been characterized.
+A bipartite iron uptake system, FetM (646 aas; 8 TMSs in a 1 + 7 arrangement)/FetP (a periplasmic protein that enhances iron uptake by FetM) (TC# 2.A.108.2.10) has been characterized.
 FetP binds Cu2+ and Mn2+ at two different sites, 1.3 Å apart, in this homodimeric protein.
 The 3-d structure with two Cu2+ bound to each of the two subunits revealed different geometries at the two sites.
 FetMP may be an iron permease with an iron scavenging function, and possibly also an iron reducing function.